jiyapalrecha35/Google.github.io/README.md

-### 7. **Skip Lists**
+### 7. **A*** and **Best First** Algorithms

-Skip lists can be employed in search engine indexing systems to maintain sorted lists of web pages or documents based on relevance or other criteria.
-They enable quick insertion of new pages, deletion of outdated or irrelevant content, and efficient retrieval of indexed information, thereby enhancing the search experience for users.
+- **A*** and Best First algorithms can be employed to find the most efficient routes between locations on Google Maps.
+By intelligently prioritizing nodes based on heuristic information such as distance, traffic conditions, and historical data, these algorithms can calculate optimal routes that minimize travel time and distance.

+- Within Google's ecosystem of products and services, **A*** and Best First algorithms can power content recommendation systems by intelligently prioritizing and recommending relevant content to users based on their preferences, search history, and behavior patterns.
+These algorithms can enhance user engagement and satisfaction by delivering personalized and targeted recommendations.

-[View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/SkipList.cpp){:target="_blank"}<br><br>
+[View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/a_BestFirst.cpp){:target="_blank"}<br><br>